JeffCleverley/Beans-Visual-Hook-Guide/README.md

-# Beans HMTL API Visual Hook Guide
+# Beans Visual Hook Guide
 ## For the Beans WordPress Theme Framework
+**Visual Hook Guide for the Beans HTML API**

-The Beans HTML API Visual Hook Guide is an experimental plugin based on the idea of the Genesis Visual Hook Guide.
+The Beans Visual Hook Guide is an experimental plugin based on the idea of the Genesis Visual Hook Guide.

 [Beans](http://www.getbeans.io/) is an incredibly powerful and flexible WordPress theme, yet light weight and unbelievably fast.
 Whether you are a pro or a beginner, you will enjoy the simplicity of it.
 The magic is under the hood!